sangupta/html-gen/README.md

 `html-gen` helps you create HTML code snippets using Java objects.
 It is useful in situations where using templating engines may be an overkill.

+`html-gen` is an extremely lightweight and independent library - no external dependencies. `JDK 1.6+ compatible`.

 Usage
 -----